Children in front of a warehouse of a cocoa cooperative in Côte d'Ivoire

 An improving business climate

 In the period from 2015 to 2019, Côte d'Ivoire's economy grew by an average of 7.3 per cent.
 During the COVID-19 pandemic, it has so far proven to be relatively resilient to crisis.
-According to the International Monetary Fund (IMF), the growth rate dropped to 2.3 per cent in 2020, but the Fund expects rates to exceed six per cent again from 2021.
+According to the International Monetary Fund (IMF), the growth rate dropped to two per cent in 2020, but went back to seven per cent in 2021.

 The government's goal is to further develop the country through industrialisation and private sector development.
-The World Bank's Doing Business Index, which analyses the business climate in 190 countries, shows that Côte d'Ivoire has made continuous progress over the last few years, moving up to rank 110 in 2020 (2017: 142).
 Development constraints that continue to exist are inefficient government institutions, high levels of bureaucracy for people who want to start a business, corruption and nepotism, and the continuing political power struggle.

 Environmental situation

 A new forest law was adopted in Côte d'Ivoire in 2019.
 It provides for officially allowing agro-industrial utilisation of those forest areas that have already been largely destroyed, while providing better protection for those protected areas that are still intact.
-Through reforestation efforts, the country wants to nearly double the area of forest in Côte d'Ivoire by 2030, bringing it to at least 20 per cent of the country's total area.
+Through reforestation efforts, the government wants to increase the area of forest in Côte d'Ivoire by 2030 from its current share of 9 per cent to at least 20 per cent of the country's total area.